datarhei/restreamer/docs/references-environment-vars.md

 #### Login security

-To change the default login data please change or set the follogin env.
+To change the default login data please change or set the following env.
 The auth out of [Configuration](references-config.html) are only as fallback.

 Example: